pantheon-systems/documentation/source/content/mu-plugin.md

 ---
-title: Create a WordPress MU Plugin for Actions and Filters
+title: Create a WordPress MU-Plugin for Actions and Filters
-description: Learn to make a boilerplate MU Plugin for actions and filters.
+description: Learn to make a boilerplate MU-plugin for actions and filters.
 contributors: [alexfornuto, eabquina, carlalberto]
 cms: "WordPress"
 categories: [develop]